 - To identify and research issues that affect University of Houston women;

-- To serve as a liaison between women on campus and the administration, often by working with the University Commission on Women; and
+- To serve as a liaison between women on campus and the administration, and

 - To celebrate the achievements of University of Houston women by featuring a UH female faculty, staff or student each month on our web site in the "Spotlight" feature.